-Many of us spend a lot of time in the outdoors, having fun and wearing beach shorts.
+Many of us spend a lot of time in the outdoors, having fun and wearing our favourite mens beach shorts.
 So if you want to look good, cutting edge, and just plain cool on the beach, then here are the designer swim shorts trends that you need to know all about.
-Be sure to also checkout our full guide to mens swimwear

 The Main Trends In Designer Swim Shorts